quale-quest/sql-mvc/doc/Theory/incedental_complexity.md

 .....

 #Creating better solutions
-The question then becomes how do we minimise the incidental complexity vectors of a specific problem domains of interest.
+The question then becomes how do we minimise all the incidental complexity vectors of a specific problem domains of interest.

 Within this domain we have
-		User Interface
+		* User Interface
-		Bussiness/Application logic
+		* Bussiness/Application logic
-		Database Interface
+		* Database Interface

-MVC splits the UI away from the Model and controller, this is especially useful in modern apps where the aesthetic of an applications is viatl and the programmer does not have all the skills of a UI designer, and the UI designer must not be able to break the rest of the program.
+MVC splits the UI away from the Model and controller, this is especially useful in modern apps where the aesthetic of an applications is vital and the programmer does not have all the skills of a UI designer, and the UI designer must not be able to break the rest of the program.

+A really big contributor of incidental complexity is the notion that the "database" is separate from the application, thus the database records have to be loaded into memory, operated on and posted back.
+Paradigms like ORM is an attempt to make the database appear as part of the application code. the benefit of this is much reduced incidental complexity but at the expense of performance.
+The alternative is to move the application code into the database, which is unusual but not totally unheard of as often parts of an application is moved to the database normally for performance or security reasons, what makes QualeQuest/SQL-MVC so unique is it approaches the database as the default location for all the code except for when functionally this is not possible.

+The out come is a system with decreased complexity and improved performance.

 “Something that looks great but is difficult to use is exemplary of great UI and poor UX.
 While Something very usable that looks terrible is exemplary of great UX and poor UI.”